If you’ve already trained an amiibo and want a more in-depth look at amiibo training, please use this guide instead.

 5. Train them again and do better the next time, or move on

 Remember during your training that amiibo learn to use certain moves because you use them more as well.
-They really seem to take after moves that are used successfully, and even more so moves that are used for KOs.
+They take after moves that are used successfully, and will get more aggressive if given the opportunity to KO.
 If you watch your amiibo’s performance in the tournaments it entered and notice that it keeps using certain moves that simply don’t work, stop using those moves.
 If there’s a useful attack that your amiibo isn’t using and should, start using that move more often.

 6. Do a bit of research!

 Now that you’ve advanced much further into amiibo competitions, you probably have some questions.
-Continue on to Amiibo Learning FAQ for New Trainers to have your basic questions answered, or head over to the Amiibo Dojo/Exion Vault Discord if your question isn’t addressed here.
+Continue on to Amiibo Learning FAQ for New Trainers to have your basic questions answered.